8.3 Bond Valuation, Clean Price, and Accrued Interest

 • An option-free bond's value is the present value of its promised cash flows discounted at appropriate market rates.

-• Accrued interest compensates the seller for coupon interest earned since the last coupon date.
+• Accrued interest compensates the seller for coupon earned from the last coupon date to settlement, using a day-count convention.

-• Bond prices move inversely with required yield, and the percentage price change is larger when yields fall than when yields rise by the same amount.
+• Bond prices move inversely with required yield, and the relationship is convex, not linear.

 Price is present value